-The jewel in the F1 crown, a high speed chase through the narrow street circuit of Monte Carlo which has changed very little since it first held the race in 1950.
+The jewel in the F1 crown – a high-speed chase through the narrow streets of Monte Carlo which has changed very little since it first held the race in 1950.
 It’s an event every F1 driver wants to win and a spectacle every F1 fan should see.

-Some of these arguments have some truth.
-After all Monaco is not the place for wheel to wheel racing, and most of the views are limited to single-file, short bursts before the car disappears behind a corner.
-Be that as it may, it does offer the F1 spectator an extraordinary demonstration of driver skill as they fight the wheel, inches from the barrier.
+Some of these arguments hold true – Monaco is not the place for wheel-to-wheel racing and races can be processional.
+It does though offer F1 spectators an extraordinary show of driver skill as they fight the wheel, inches from the barriers.

 Monaco Grand Prix F1 Spectator Tips